Keith & Kristyn Getty: Controversy

-In 2013, the Presbyterian Committee on Congregational Song in the United States sought permission to include "In Christ Alone" in a hymnal with a modification of the lyrics "Till on that cross as Jesus died, the wrath of God was satisfied" to instead say, "Till on that cross as Jesus died, the love of God was magnified".
-Keith Getty and co-author Stuart Townend rejected the request for modification and the Committee subsequently declined to include the song in its hymnal.
-The dean of Beeson Divinity School of Samford University, Timothy George, published an article criticizing the Committee's attempt to remove the controversial doctrine of the wrath of God from the song.
-The topic of George’s article became popular and was eventually adapted by reporters from USA Today, The Washington Post, and other major publications.
+In 2013, the Presbyterian Committee on Congregational Song in the United States sought permission to include "In Christ Alone" in a hymnal with a modification of the lyrics: "Till on that cross as Jesus died, the wrath of God was satisfied" to instead say, "Till on that cross as Jesus died, the love of God was magnified".
+Keith Getty and co-author Stuart Townsend rejected the request for modification and the Committee declined to include the song in its hymnal.
+The dean of Beeson Divinity School of Samford University in Homewood, Alabama, Timothy George, published an article criticizing the committee's attempt to remove the controversial doctrine of the wrath of God from the song.
+The topic of George's article became popular and was eventually adapted by reporters from USA Today, The Washington Post, and other major publications.